Vegetarian Athletes: What to Eat

 - 1.2-1.4 grams (g)/kilogram (kg)/day

-- Can increase to as much as 1.6-1.7 g/kg/day in times of intense exercise
+- May need an increase of as much as 1.6-1.7 g/kg/day in times of intense exercise

 - Protein in some plants is not completely digested: